Better fertility coverage helps families grow with less stress.

 Your employer can still choose to offer fertility benefits.
 Use the talking points above and ask your broker/HR team to review more inclusive, accessible options for the next plan year.

 Keep it short: a brief introduction to who you are, why timely fertility care matters for individuals and couples in the United States, and the changes you’re asking for.
+RESOLVE has free templates and other resources to help you write the most effective letter possible.

 It's no secret that fertility treatment can be expensive.